 (2) In this section —

-“structure” means any fixed, moveable or floating structure or installation and includes a pipeline, pumping station, tank station and valve station.
+structure means any fixed, moveable or floating structure or installation and includes a pipeline, pumping station, tank station and valve station.

 [Section 124B inserted by No. 13 of 2005 s.
 39.]

 125. Inspectors

 (1) The Minister may, by instrument in writing, appoint a person to be an inspector for such or all of the purposes of this Act except Part IIIA as are specified in the instrument of appointment.